diogofiaminghi/recursive-file-search-and-copy.sh/README.md

-# recursive-file-search-and-copy.sh
+# Recursive File Search and Copy - Bash Script
-This simple code do a recursive file search and copy the files to a /tmp directory.
+This simple code do a recursive files search and copy the files to a /tmp directory.